Table of Contents

-- Severely ill patients with anemia: diarrhea, vomiting
+- Severely ill patients with anemia, diarrhea, or vomiting

 Seborrhoeic Dermatitis in Adults

-- Seborrheic eczematoid – mildest form of disease
+Seborrheic eczematoid – the mildest form of the disease

 - Scaling, mild redness, pruritis

-- Involves scalp, temples, glabella with nasolabial folds, retroauricular areas, external ear canal, V shaped areas of chest and back
+- Involves scalp, temples, glabella with nasolabial folds, retro auricular areas, external ear canal, V-shaped areas of the chest and back

 Face (may involve blepharitis)

-In some cases, blepharitis is seen as honey-coloured crusts along rim of eyelids and casts of horny cell debris around the eyelashes
+In some cases, blepharitis appears as honey-colored crusts along the rims of eyelids and casts of horny cell debris around the eyelashes